 The Heinz C. Prechter Bipolar Research Program is helping to lay the new foundation of medical research.
 The program brings together national collaborators, thereby creating larger sample sizes to be made available to scientists around the world.
 It is increasingly apparent that a detailed longitudinal course of study is necessary to understand the underpinnings of bipolar disorder.
 Understanding how the interactions between individual and his/her environment result in the manifestation of bipolar disorder is pivotal to the development of novel treatment strategies.

-Requirements for conquering bipolar illness include:
+Requirements for studying bipolar illness include:

 - Understanding the interactions between genes, life stresses and environmental experiences in causing bipolar disorder

 - Integrating genetics, stress, psychological factors and clinical studies to enable clinicians to make an accurate diagnosis, choose the best treatments, and prevent recurrences of the disease

 - Diagnosing and treating individuals earlier in life, monitoring their progress over years to understand the different courses of the illness, and linking genetic vulnerabilities with clinical interventions